A Layer 3 switch -- also referred to as a multilayer switch -- combines the duties of a switch and a router.

-A router, on the other hand, works at Layer 3 of the OSI model (Network).
-It is a WAN device that connects a LAN to a WAN or a subnetted LAN to another subnetted LAN.
-A router routes IP packets between IP networks.
+A router, on the other hand, works at Layer 3 of the OSI model -- the network layer.
+It is a device that logically segments networks at the IP subnet level.
+A router is responsible for routing IP packets between different IP networks.
 Routers do this using an IP routing table.
 In that table, they have either static or dynamically learned routes.

 How does a Layer 3 switch work?

-A Layer 3 switch works much like a router because it has the same IP routing table for lookups and it forms a broadcast domain.
-However, the "switch" part of "Layer 3 switch" is there because:
+A Layer 3 switch works much like a router, because it has the same IP routing table for lookups, and it forms a broadcast domain.
+However, the switch part of Layer 3 switch is there because:

-- The layer 3 switch will act like a switch when it is connecting devices that are on the same network.
+- The Layer 3 switch will act like a switch when it is connecting devices that are on the same network.

-- The layer 3 switch is the same as a switch with the router's IP routing intelligence built in.
+- The Layer 3 switch is the same as a switch with the router's IP routing intelligence built in.

 What is a VLAN?

 In a traditional VLAN, switches tag the VLAN traffic, and only the devices on the same VLAN can communicate with one another.
-If devices on different VLANs need to communicate, they would talk to each other via a trunk port on a router.
-That trunk port and the processing power of the router would create a bottleneck for communications.
-With a Layer 3 switch, routing and trunking are performed at very high speeds.
+If devices on different VLANs need to communicate, they would talk to each other via a trunk port connected to a router.
+The router can then route between VLANs.
+This is known as interVLAN routing.
+One problem with simply using a router and switch trunk interface is that the trunk port can create a bottleneck, because the maximum amount of data that can be routed is based on the Ethernet port limit.

-Besides the functionality mentioned above, a VLAN has a number of other features such as:
+Besides the functionality mentioned above, a VLAN has a number of other features, such as:

-- Performance & broadcast control
+- Performance and broadcast control;

-- Segregating departments or project networks
+- Segregating departments or project networks; and

 Do I need a Layer 3 switch?